Fundamental analysis takes its turn?

 LEARN with us, one element at a time

-Popularized in 1934 in their book “Security Analysis”, later championed by Buffett, established fundamentals as a cornerstone for value investing
+Graham and Dodd wrote the book “Security Analysis”, popularized in 1934 and later championed by Buffett, establishing fundamentals as a cornerstone for value investing

 Fundamental analysis is the way traders analyze factors other than price action, to examine an asset’s “real value”.